-Ha Long Bay, situated off the Northeastern coast of Vietnam has an area of over 1,500 square kilometres.
-The Ha Long Bay area and features 1969 islets, the majority of which are limestone and also uninhabited.
-The number 1969 is easy to remember for the Vietnamese as this is the same year that their great leader, Ho Chi Minh died.
-As there are far too many to count, I'm happy to take their word for it even if it does seem like quite the coincidence.
+Halong Bay, situated off the Northeastern coast of Vietnam comprises an area of over 1,500 square kilometres, featuring a total of 1969 islets, the majority of which are limestone and also uninhabited.
+The number 1969 is easy to remember for the Vietnamese as this is the same year that their great leader, Ho Chi Minh, died.
+As there are far too many islets to count, I'm happy to take their word for it even if it does seem like quite the coincidence.

 However, a visit to Ha Long Bay isn't all about the aesthetics of the boat you're on, after-all you'll be on it so you don't have to look at it.
 You will, however have to look at the hundreds of other boats plying the same route but we'll skip over that for now.

-Generally on one of the days of the Ha Long Bay tour there will be a kayaking activity which involves stopping off at one of the floating villages to collect the kayaks and then people are free to go off exploring Ha Long Bay.
+Generally on one of the two or three days on in which you will be one the cruise there will be a kayaking activity which involves stopping off at one of the floating villages.
+Here you can collect kayaks then have freedom to go off exploring to your hearts content.
 This is really cool as there are lots of caves to cruise in and out of and you can get quite close to the floating houses.

 - Top 10 Items Needed for Travelling the World